sujithjay/sujithjay.github.io/_posts/2021-05-16-Defining-Platforms.md

 Internal platforms always have to be lasting (a.k.a. second-derivative).

 #### Serendipitous
-Every platform has users who use them for use-cases they were not designed for [^4].
-This also implies that a platform caters to multiple sets of users (target audiences and otherwise).
+Every platform has users who use them for use-cases they were not designed for. [^4] This also implies that a platform caters to multiple sets of users (target audiences and otherwise).
 I call this being serendipitous.

 Contrary to the other attributes, being serendipitous is an attribute of internal platforms which can be leveraged to predict where to build an internal platform.
 I have previously talked about how [overloaded use-cases within a platform are a good guide to learn about the unmet needs of the users](https://sujithjay.com/not-aws#2-overloaded-use-cases).
 This is true even in cases where a platform has not yet been built.
 APIs with overloaded use-cases are excellent indicators that a platform with more general abstractions should probably take its place.